akveo/ng2-smart-table/README.md

 ng2-smart-table component made with :heart:  by [Akveo team](http://akveo.com/).
 Follow us on [Twitter](https://twitter.com/akveo_inc) to get latest news about this component first!

+## ⚠ Low Maintenance
+Due to project priority and resource constraints, this project is currently on low maintenance.
+We recognize that there are a lot of activities around this package.
+However, we are unable to accommodate the maintenance this project requires.

 ### Demo

 <a target="_blank" href="https://akveo.github.io/ng2-smart-table/">Live Demo</a>